Panthay Rebellion: The "Pacified" Southern Kingdom

-They repulsed the desultory attacks of the imperial troops.
+The Manchus had secretly hounded mobs on to the rich Panthays, provoked anti-Hui riots and instigated destruction of their mosques.
+The rebels were joined by non-Muslim Shan and Kachin people and other hill tribes in the revolt.
+Du's forces led multiple non-Muslim forces, including Li, Bai, and Hani. loyalist Muslim forces helped Qing in their effort to pacify rebellions.
 They wrested one important city after another from the hands of the imperial mandarins.
 The Chinese towns and villages that resisted were pillaged, and the male populations there were massacred.
 All the places that yielded were spared.
 The ancient holy city of Dali fell to the Panthays in 1857.
 With the capture of Dali, Muslim supremacy became an established fact in Yunnan.
+This may have had something to do with the sects of Islam practiced among the rebels.
+The Gedimu Hanafi Sunni Muslims under Ma Rulong readily defected to Qing, while the Jahriyya Sufi Muslims did not surrender.
+Some of the Jahriyya rebels in the Panthay Rebellion like Ma Shenglin were related to the Dungan revolt Jahriyya leader Ma Hualong and maintained contact with them.